One Of The Youngest 9/11 Responders Says Attacks Showed ‘Best And Worst In Humanity’

 The events of 9/11 are an infamous part of recent American history, and they are marked every day through permanent memorials and in the memories and stories people have of that fateful day.
-But on each anniversary, more than any other day, we must take the time to remember all those who died and all those who bravely responded to the attacks.
+But on each anniversary we must make sure to take the time to remember all those who died and all those who bravely responded to the attacks.

 With hijacked planes targeting New York City, Washington, D.C. and Pennsylvania, the impact was widespread and felt by every member of the nation and beyond.
 Kyle Bass, a Homeland Security and Emergency Management Consultant from Long Island, was just 12 years old at the time, but he told UNILAD his heart was ‘broken’ when he heard what had happened.